taligentx/dscKeybusInterface/README.md

       * `appendPartition()` in example sketches simplifies adding partition numbers to messages
       * `panelVersion` tracks the panel version number
   - New: Handle `*1 bypass/re-activate` used to change stay/away mode while armed
-  - Updated: `VirtualKeypad-Blynk` displays alarm memory and programming zone lights
+  - Updated: `VirtualKeypad-Blynk` and `VirtualKeypad-Web` display alarm memory and programming zone lights
   - Updated: `HomeAssistant-MQTT, Homebridge-MQTT, OpenHAB-MQTT` include PGM outputs 1-14 status
   - Updated: Virtual keypad writes
       * `write()` for multiple keys can now be set to block until the write is complete with an optional parameter if the char array is ephemeral